-13. Any information needed by a shareholder to compute the recapture of the qualified electric vehicle credit.
+- 13. Any information needed by a shareholder to compute the recapture of the qualified electric vehicle credit.
 See Pub.
-535 for more information.

-14. Any information a shareholder may need to figure recapture of the Indian employment credit.
+535 for more information. - 14.
+Any information a shareholder may need to figure recapture of the Indian employment credit.
 Generally, if the corporation terminates a qualified employee less than 1 year after the date of initial employment, any Indian employment credit allowed for a prior tax year by reason of wages paid or incurred to that employee must be recaptured.
-For details, see section 45A(d).

-15. Unrecaptured section 1250 gain.
+For details, see section 45A(d). - 15.
+Nonqualified withdrawals by the corporation from a capital construction fund. - 16.
+Unrecaptured section 1250 gain.
 Figure this amount for each section 1250 property in Part III of Form 4797 for which you had an entry in column (g), but not in column (h), of Part I of Form 4797 by subtracting line 26g of Form 4797 from the smaller of line 22 or line 24 of Form 4797.
 Figure the total of these amounts for all section 1250 properties.
 Report each shareholder's pro rata share of the total amount as "Unrecaptured section 1250 gain."